-Kids, as we all know, are very clever, and can do many things on mobile devices – especially when navigating tablets.
-They are highly comprehending when it comes to recognizing patters, shapes, words and numbers, so they can zoom around tablets with the greatest of ease, until you get to the complexity of how to use apps, play and upload videos or reading apps; making videos, finding new apps in the marketplace, or purchasing new apps.
+Kids, as we all know, are very clever and can do many things on mobile devices – especially when navigating tablets.
+They are highly comprehending when it comes to recognizing patterns, shapes, words, and numbers, so they can zoom around tablets with the greatest of ease until you get to the complexity of how to use apps, play and upload videos, or read apps; making videos, finding new apps in the marketplace, or purchasing new apps.
 Keeping devices in safe mode when your kids are using them will help restrict their activity to a great degree.
-Make sure you do not let them see how you can activate and de-activate safe mode selection, though.
+Do not let them see how you can activate and de-activate safe mode selection, though.

 Specific web filters and monitoring will help you track your kids’ activity online.
-Hackers and phishing scheme opportunists are recognizing that more and more kids (and younger kids) are surfing the Web, and they are tailor-making certain exploits and malware for them.
+Hackers and phishing scheme opportunists recognize that more and more kids (and younger kids) are surfing the Web, and they tailor certain exploits and malware for them.
 Also, one misspelled word can send you (or them) to a completely unintended and dangerous website.
 Web filtering apps such as OpenDNS will help you to decide which sites are safe for your child or children.

 What Cyber Experts Tell Their Kids

 Experts from cybersecurity companies routinely tell their own kids things like:

 - Social media posts can never truly be deleted.

 - Don’t say something to someone online you wouldn’t say face-to-face.

 - There are real people behind online “Avatars”.